What do you need to know about death announcements?

-- … between a death announcement and a death notice?
+- The difference between a death announcement and a death notice – is there one?

 - What is the appropriate way to inform others of a death?

-If you’re unfamiliar with the proper etiquette for death announcements, well, that’s understandable.
+If you’re unfamiliar with the proper etiquette for how to announce a death, well, that’s understandable.
 We’ve written this guide to help you know what to do, when to do it, and how to do so in an appropriate and respectful way.